 It is difficult to say “No”

 Saying “yes” to a customer or a project is so much easier than saying “no”.
 But, not every customer is the right fit for your firm.
-And not every project is worthwhile pursuing.
+And not every business opportunity that comes along is worthwhile pursuing.

 The demands of day-to-day activities are so overwhelming that you never have time to stay in touch with what’s happening in the industry, among customers, developments in technology, and so on.
 You don’t find out what’s going on until after the event.